ibexa/documentation-developer/docs/tutorials/beginner_tutorial/3_customize_the_front_page.md

 # Step 3 — Customize the front page

-In this step you can create the global layout of your site, and display content using custom templates.
+In this step you can create the global layout of your site, and display content by using custom templates.

 First, go to the root of the site (`<yourdomain>`).
 You should now see the home page of the clean install, without any kind of layout.